This section of Ch. 6 will cover the following topics:

 Re-read “The Maker’s Eye” by Donald Murray, then write an evaluation of his essay.

 Important: Do not just agree or disagree on the topic.
 Your job is to analyze and evaluate whether his point is effectively explained.
 If so, how?
 If not, why not?
 An evaluation paragraph is your judgment, but it is not just your gut feeling.
-A judgment should be based on sound reasoning.
+A judgment should be based on sound reasoning, examples, and logic.

-Your evaluation should be a single paragraph (at least 100 words but no more than 200 words).
+Your evaluation should be a single paragraph (at least 150 words but no more than 200 words).
+Revise and edit your paragraph for clarity and correctness.

 Audience and Tone

 Being aware of “invisible” readers is a skill you likely already possess.
-Consider the following paragraphs.
+Consider the following notes.
 Which would the writer send to her parents?
 Which would she send to her best friend?

 Last Saturday, I volunteered at a local hospital.
 The visit was fun and rewarding.
 I even learned how to do cardiopulmonary resuscitation, or CPR.
 Unfortunately, I think I caught a cold from one of the patients.
 I hope I am well by next Saturday to volunteer again.